Elizabeth Deyoung

 • Research Scientist, Center for Guaranteed Income Research

 • Dr. Elizabeth DeYoung is a Research Scientist at the University of Pennsylvania’s Center for Guaranteed Income Research, where she uses qualitative and mixed-methods to evaluate the effects of guaranteed income (GI) pilots in cities across the US.
-This includes exploring the impact of GI on paid and unpaid caregivers and the intersection between GI and economic security.
+Dr. DeYoung is Principal Investigator for the Center’s social network analysis of rural GI pilots.
+She also leads the Center’s ‘Time to Care’ study, exploring the impact of unconditional cash on unpaid caregivers.
 A trained ethnographer, her research draws upon place-based, community-level insights in order to inform policy and narrative change.

 Prior to her appointment at the Center, Dr. DeYoung was awarded a Mellon/ACLS Public Fellowship, a national postdoctoral program for PhDs working in the applied research sphere.
-As a Public Fellow at Reinvestment Fund in Philadelphia, her research initiatives straddled multiple social policy domains, including housing security, eviction prevention and the impact of libraries and museums on community wellbeing.
+As a Public Fellow at Reinvestment Fund in Philadelphia, her research initiatives straddled multiple social policy domains, including housing security and community wellbeing.

-Dr. DeYoung earned a PhD at the Institute of Irish Studies, University of Liverpool, where her doctoral work examined politics, planning and peacebuilding in post-conflict Northern Ireland.
-There, she engaged with community-based organizations around dismantling segregation and facilitating equitable neighborhood redevelopment.
+Dr. DeYoung earned a PhD at the Institute of Irish Studies, University of Liverpool.
+Her doctoral work, a community-based ethnography, examined politics, planning and peacebuilding in post-conflict Northern Ireland.
 Dr. DeYoung also received an MA in Irish Studies from Queen University Belfast and a BA magna cum laude in International Affairs and Modern Languages from Northeastern University.
-She has published several policy briefs and peer-reviewed articles, and her first monograph is forthcoming in 2023 from Liverpool University Press.

 Contact